ShZil/network-utilities/Scanner/README.md

 [21:15] Also, terminate OS-ID according to the `terminator: Event`.

 [21:16] I could summarise all this work to two topics: graceful termination & Device Profile format.

+[22:04] I don't actually wanna trim the long `value` strings, because Device Profile should have the full information.
+However, I do wanna trim it when displaying in the table.